trungne/dev-test/README.md

 - Sort brands list based on property (Last Update/Brand Name/Number of Models)
 - Search car brand
 - View details
 - **Only on local**: Add/Update brand.
 You can observe that the json file (`server/car-brand.json`) is updated when a new brand is updated or added.
-The reason this is not viable in production is Vercel only allow read access.
+The reason this is not viable in production is that Vercel only allows read access.